Use Bindplane with Google SecOps

 Replace VERSION with the version of the package that you downloaded.

-Configure the Bindplane agent
+Configure the Bindplane collector

 OTel collector config file